Tracktion/pluginval/README.md

 ##### N.B.
 Enabling VST2 Testing:

+The [pre-compiled binaries](https://github.com/Tracktion/pluginval/releases) are built with VST2 support.

 The VST2 SDK is no longer included in JUCE so VST2 support isn't available out from a fresh clone.

-To enable VST2 testing, set the `VST2_SDK_DIR` environment variable to point to the VST2 source directory on your system.
+To enable VST2 testing locally, set the `VST2_SDK_DIR` environment variable to point to the VST2 source directory on your system.

 ```
 VST2_SDK_DIR=Builds/Debug/pluginval_artefacts/ cmake -B Builds/Debug .